 First of all, interior designers are usually highly creative people who possess their own sense of style.
 They often enjoy a high sense of fashion and are naturally good at combining color and texture to create visually appealing combinations to design clothing or places that evoke a sense of emotion and that are exceptionally pleasing to the eye.

-Can You Visualize What the End Result Will Look Like?
+Can You Visualize the End Result?